Huanshere/VideoLingo/docs/pages/docs/start.en-US.md

 > 3. Add `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.6\bin` to your system PATH
 > 4. Restart your computer

-### Windows/macOS One-Key Install

-1. Download source code locally

-2. For Windows users:
-   - Simply double-click `Windows_OneKey.bat` to start

-   For macOS users:
-   - Open Terminal and navigate to the VideoLingo directory
-   - Run `chmod +x MacOS_OneKey.command` to grant execution permission
-   - Double-click `MacOS_OneKey.command` to start

-The script will:
-- Download and install Miniconda automatically
-- Install all required dependencies for GPU or CPU
-- Start Streamlit right away!

-### Install from Source

-Before installing VideoLingo, ensure you have **25GB** free disk space and installed Git and Anaconda.
+Before installing VideoLingo, ensure you have installed Git and Anaconda.

 1. Clone the project:
    ```bash